Ahrimdon/test-iw7/deps/curl/docs/libcurl/opts/CURLOPT_PROGRESSFUNCTION.md

 is called one or more times first, before it knows the data sizes so a program must be made to handle that.

+Return zero from the callback if everything is fine.

 If your callback function returns CURL_PROGRESSFUNC_CONTINUE it causes libcurl to continue executing the default progress function.

-Returning any other non-zero value from this callback makes libcurl abort the transfer and return *CURLE_ABORTED_BY_CALLBACK*.
+Return 1 from this callback to make libcurl abort the transfer and return *CURLE_ABORTED_BY_CALLBACK*.

 If you transfer data with the multi interface, this function is not called during periods of idleness unless you call the appropriate libcurl function